silviucpp/esmpp_lib/Readme.md

 ---------------
 Esmpp_lib use Erlang.mk.
 Input "make" for build the project.
 Esmpp_lib work with smpp protocol version 3.4 and 5.0.
 Version 5.0 will
-be work only if SMSC support it.It is designed for sending sms and processing SMSC answers to this sms.
+be work only if SMSC support it.It is designed as ESME (in smpp terminology) for sending sms and processing SMSC answers to this sms.
 Technical traffic, is hidded from the user (such as packages enquire_link, packages for bind to provider etc).
-Time at which the enquire link packet send must be set in start parameters.
-Time after the end of which submit_sm_resp packet are not received and handle as error also must be set in it.
+Timeout for send of the enquire link packet  must be set in start parameters.
+Time of wait the submit_sm_resp packet also must be set in it.
+If submit_sm_resp are not received by this time it handle as error.
+This time by default 40 second.

 Bind
 ----